RomuloPires88/ens160/README.md

 ## Features

-- 📊 Real-time plotting of eCO₂ data
+- 📊 Real-time plotting of eCO₂ and TVOC data
 - 🕒 Marker button or **spacebar shortcut** to define an initial reference time
 - 💾 Save data to CSV (starting from the initial time)
 - 🌡️ Manual input for temperature and humidity compensation